Note: this feature is reserved for Pro, Teams and Enterprise users.

 Activate “Notify on Messenger” to announce via Facebook message when the release is out.
 In order to use this feature, you need an account with a third-party Messenger notification service that provides you with a link to add to the pre-save destination box.
 Learn about Facebook’s policies for Subscription Messaging here.

 Note: Due to EU privacy policies, this feature currently does not work for Facebook in the EU.

 At this point, you can go ahead and hit “Publish.”
 You can start collecting pre-saves even if you haven’t entered the release day or release source yet.

 As soon as you know what the date and time of your release will be, remember to come back and add it.
-It’s also extremely important that you add the release source (Spotify URL, Apple Music URL, or UPC/ISRC code provided by your distributor) before that date and time in order for your pre-saves to work.
+It’s also extremely important that you add the release source (Spotify/Apple track URL or ISRC code for single release, and, Spotify/Apple URL or UPC code for album release provided by your distributor) before that date and time in order for your pre-saves to work.

 If you won’t be able to obtain the release source prior to release day, we’d recommend setting a release time that’s an hour or two after your release is actually live.
 That way, you’ll have some buffer time to grab the URL or code and update your pre-release link.

 Once you add the release source, you can select the parts of your link and landing page that you want to automatically update on release day.
 For example, “service destinations” is necessary to find matches in all service destinations, but you might deselect “landing page image” if you’ve already uploaded the correct artwork.